example42/example42.github.io/_drafts/2017-07-17-psick-explained.md

 ## The PSICK way

-Within PSICK we provide a profile for time settings (profile::time).
+Within PSICK there's a default profile for time settings (profile::time).
 This profile uses facter variables to identify which OS should get configuration and uses parameters for flexible usage either regarding the desired tools (chrony, ntpd, ntpdate).
 The PSICK profile::time class already is an implementation class which uses upstream modules, like puppetlabs ntp.

 There is no need for you to write code, you just need to provide data in hiera:

     profile::time::servers:
+      - '1.2.3.4'

+## Your PSICK way

+The above is PSICK default profile for time management, configured on Hiera with:

+    profile::base::linux::time_class: '::profile::time'
+    profile::base::windows::time_class: '::profile::time'

+but PSICK is about choice and customisation, you can can use any other class to manage ntp settings in your OS, both component modules or profiles, for example:

+    profile::base::linux::time_class: '::ntp'
+    profile::base::windows::time_class: '::profile::time::windows'

+Additional parameters to configure time depend on the used class.
+So, for example, with puppetlabs/ntp module we can configure on Hiera:

+    ntp::servers:
+      - '1.2.3.4'
+    ntp::restrict:
+      - 'default ignore'
+      - '-6 default ignore'
-      - '8.8.8.8'
+      - '127.0.0.1'

 #  Configure SSH